Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: LDR- s as General Approximators

-For that reason, we focus our attention on circulant and Toeplitz matrices.
-In the next three plots in Fig. \ref{fig:ldr_ablations} (Right Column), we compare their approximation capabilities for near-to-low-rank matrices as well as low-intrinsic-rank matrices.
-We conclude that the gains coming from Toeplitz matrices (that use two times as many parameters as circulant matrices) are negligible and present only in the near-low-rank case.
+Motivated by the results showing that LDRMs with low $r$ can serve as effective approximators, we use circulant and Toeplitz matrices to approximate near-to-low-rank and low-intrinsic-rank matrices.
+In the three plots shown in Fig. \ref{fig:ldr_ablations} (right column), we observe that approximations using Toeplitz matrices (using twice as many parameters as circulant matrices) offer negligible gains and are only beneficial in the near-low-rank case.
 For the low-intrinsic case, circulant matrices outperform Toeplitz ones.
+Overall, circulant matrices with few parameters achieve strong performance in this setting.